 First awarded in 1965, The Portia Geach Memorial Award was established by Florence Kate Geach in memory of her sister, artist Portia Geach.
 As per the direction of the will, the Award is annually presented to an Australian female artist for the best portrait painted from life of a man or woman distinguished in art, letters or the sciences.Geach was widely acclaimed as a leading artist and was a frequent commentator in the national media – making her an iconic figure in the Australian arts community.
-The Portia Geach Memorial Award is awarded by The Trust Company as trustee, to the entry with the highest artistic merit.
+The Portia Geach Memorial Award is given by Perpetual as trustee, to the entry with the highest artistic merit.

 Portia Geach Memorial Award 2014